Write It Right: Documentation and authorization requirements for automotive repair dealers

 • A test-and-repair station must include a notice stating that the customer may choose another Smog Check station to perform needed repairs, installations, adjustments, or subsequent tests.
 (HSC § 44033(c))

-• A test-and-repair station must disclose both orally and in the estimate if the vehicle may not be repaired in any of the following circumstances:
+• A test-and-repair station must disclose both orally and in writing in the estimate if the vehicle may be affected by any of the following conditions:

 • The station does not have adequate equipment, personnel, tools, or reference materials to repair the vehicle, should the vehicle fail its inspection.
 (CCR § 3340.16.5(b)(1))